(Originally published on 2025-04-05; last reviewed on 2026-02-17; last updated on 2026-02-17)

 Disclaimer: I have no special insight into the inner workings of WotC’s rules team, so any observations are based solely on the published updates and my own knowledge of and experience with Magic’s rules system.
 While I strive for completeness and correctness, I may have missed some changes; in particular, my process for archiving and comparing Gatherer revisions is still a work in progress.1

-Comprehensive Rules changes
+Changes to the Comprehensive Rules

 For this section, I recommend having a CR diff open in another window, such as the one found on Academy Ruins.